❤️ SupaHealth

 When?

-Soon!
 If you like the promise and want to try the first versions of the app or give feedback—especially if you're from the medical field—please leave your email.
+The project is part of a larger project—SupaCloud.

 The role of AI here is to reason about the data and provide insights.
 The AI (primarily LLMs) may execute SQL queries on structured data from trackers, access previous conversations, and health history.
 Additionally, the AI can utilize repositories with health protocols and instructions to offer advice based on studies and best practices.